svandragt/htmxpress/README.md

 }, PRIORITY_AFTER_HTMX );
 ```

-Download a [minified copy of htmx](https://unpkg.com/htmx.org/dist/htmx.min.js) and put it into
-the `mytheme/third-party/` folder so WordPress can find it, updating the version number.

-2. Replace the template path to point to your site's templates:
+2. __Pointing the htmx template path to your own templates__: Here's how to replace the template path to point to your site's templates:

 ```php
 # mytheme/functions.php